 Since the first week of 2018, WRC Teams have been working hard in different road tests to get the cars ready for the coming Monte Carlo.
-Toyota and Hyundai have been the most early teams to start testing, both in South of France roads.
+Toyota and Hyundai have been the earliest teams to start testing, both on South of France roads.
 Then Ford joined them, after the WRC 2018 season presentation held in Autosport International Show, in Birmingham, where new liveries were presented, and finally Citroën, just the week before the start of the season.

 All cars used in these tests had nearly the same configuration already seen in last December tests, with only some minor changes, as some of the Team principals already confirmed during Birmingham presentations.

 Chris Williams, M-Sport’s chief rally car engineer confirmed, in an interview with Martin Holmes for Rallysportmag, that they are working on lots of little things, but no big changes are expected in the next months.
 He reckons “there’s stuff coming more in aerodynamics, but it’s only small gains”.
 Also that “we are reasonably happy with our aero package, we’ve changed the sills and some other bits and pieces, but again we don’t make a big step change.
 We are just refining the original architecture we have”.

 Pictures from Ogier/Ingrassia’s test in Southern France in the third week of January seem to confirm his statement, as thinner side skirts (sills) can be identified in the car, compared to those used in 2017.

 S.Ogier/J.Ingrassia, Ford Fiesta WRC, test in France, January 2018 – picture courtesy of PlaneteMarcus

 M.Østberg/T.Eriksen, Ford Fiesta WRC, Rally Catalunya 2017, 5th